VonHeikemen/lsp-zero.nvim/doc/md/guides/what-to-do-when-lsp-doesnt-start.md

 If the executable could not be found, update your PATH environment variable.
 Add the folder where the executable of the language server is located.

+## Inspect the log file

+If the language server fails after it starts, look for an error message in the log file.
+Use the command `:LspLog`.

 ## Ensure mason-lspconfig knows about the server

 If you are using `mason-lspconfig` to handle the automatic setup, the first thing you can do is make sure mason-lspconfig recognizes the server.